The Tale Of An STK Inspection (MOT test)December 1, 2018

 To quickly erase all his ‘Failed‘ comments and replace them with ‘Passed‘?

 If only I was that brazen. 😶

-When another man appears – I presume it’s the next victim straight after me – the inspector clambers above ground and the two of them go off to an office.
+When another man appears – I assume he’s the next victim after me – the inspector clambers above ground and the two of them go off to an office.

 I seize the moment and bolt down into the pit myself

 I snap away photos with my mobile.
 I am not alarmed at what I see.

 My Yeti’s wheel alignment has never seemed out of sync to me.
 But make no mistake… the slightest discrepancy and he’s gonna find it and mark another ‘Fail‘ down on his clipboard. 😮

 I could really use some feedback now, especially the positive variety.

 None comes my way.